meeki007/node-red-contrib-facial-recognition/README.md

 };
 return msg;
 ```
 You do not have to fill out every option.
-You can omit any object key and its value about and it will use the setting found in the nodes config Properties menu.
+You can omit any object key and its value.
+This node will then use the settings found in the nodes config Properties menu.

 Note: ReInitializeFaceMatcher<br>
 Set this value to <b>true</b> if you have changed/edited/added images or image folders to your KnownFacesPath to ReInitialize the FaceMatcher.
 Used to process all the images into Labeled Face Descriptors for each dir name and individual descriptions for images.
 Do not leave set to true! it takes significant time to process.
 Once its ran after you have made changes to images or image folder it is saved to context and used for Facial Recognition.